VaheSaroyan/react-native-devtools/README.md

    - Make sure no firewall is blocking the connection on port 42831
    - Restart both the DevTools app and your React app
    - Check the console logs with `enableLogs: true` for any error messages
+   - If the React Query data is too large the socket connection will crash!
+If you see the device connect and then disconnect with no logs this is what's happening.
+You'll need to fix your query cache to not be so large.

 4. **Data Not Syncing**